odinhg/Group-Equivariant-Convolutional-Neural-Network-INF367A/README.md

 ![Group action on stereo image](./docs/symmetry_group.png) **Figure:** We have three non-trivial $D_2$-actions on a stereo image.
 One rotation shown in red, and two mirror symmetries.
 The mirror symmetries around the vertical and horizontal axes are shown in blue and green, respectively.

+The following table shows the different symmetries applied to an example image:

 |Group actions visualized|
 |---|
 |![Original image](figs/original.png)|